For a list of 2019 prices, please contact us

 The trophy size is determined by skull size.
-Leopards are CITIES I animals allowing them to be imported into the United States.
+Leopards are CITES I animals allowing them to be imported into the United States.
 Hunting quotas are very strict.
 There are a limited number of tags available annually for hunting leopard.

 All in all – leopard hunting in Zimbabwe will be fascinating, exhilarating and well worth all your hard work.

 Do not hesitate to contact us for bookings or enquiries.